 Key points

-• Operators who bill directly need a compliant bill layout – the Model Compliant Bill provides this
+- Operators who bill directly need a compliant bill layout

 What must appear on every bill

-Ofgem’s model bill requirements specify that every consumer bill must include the operator’s name and contact details, the billing period, meter readings (opening and closing) and total consumption, the applicable tariff rates and any standing charges, the total amount due with payment terms and due date, information about the complaints procedure including the right to escalate to the Energy Ombudsman after eight weeks, and a reference to the Priority Services Register.
+Ofgem’s model bill requirements are specific.
+Every consumer bill must include: your name and contact details as the operator, the billing period, meter readings (opening and closing) with total consumption, the applicable tariff rates with standing charges separated from variable charges, the total amount due with payment terms and due date, information about the complaints procedure including the right to escalate to the Energy Ombudsman after eight weeks, and a reference to the Priority Services Register.

-The bill must be clear and easy to understand.
-Ofgem’s intent is that heat network consumers receive the same standard of billing transparency as gas and electricity customers.
+The intent is that heat network consumers receive the same billing transparency as gas and electricity customers.
+Ofgem will check this.
+If your bill does not include every one of these fields, it does not comply.

 Approach 1: Operators who bill directly